-Cost effectiveness is used as an analytic tool to assess which medical care should be provided by comparing the cost and effectiveness of different interventions such as drugs and devices.
-It helps to inform healthcare decision-making as to the allocation of funding and finding ways to deliver healthcare more efficiently.
+Cost effectiveness is used as an analytic tool to assess which medical care should be provided by comparing the cost and effectiveness of different interventions.
+It helps to inform healthcare decision-making as to allocation of funding and finding ways to deliver healthcare more efficiently.

 Advice from authors on searching for information:

 Cost savings and cost effectiveness are distinct concepts that are often confused or used interchangeably.
 Newly developed and established drugs, procedures, and other interventions that decrease costs is cost saving.
 However, if the benefits provided by the drugs, procedures, and other interventions are sufficient, the intervention is considered to be cost-effective even if costs are not reduced.
 Refer to the Robert Wood Johnson Foundation Cost Savings and Cost-Effectiveness of Clinical Preventive Care policy brief for more information.

 Groups such as government agencies (federal, state, and local), institutions, professional societies, governing boards, or expert panels, can conduct cost effectiveness analyses.
 Cost effective analyses are also conducted by non-governmental agencies such as hospitals, schools, or specialty organizations.
 Consult the website of pertinent organizations for analyses related to a disease, disorder, or condition.

 Organizations, repositories, websites, and other sources where you can find more information: